florind/what-runs-where/README.md

 </pre>

 ##Heroku
 WrW is Heroku-friendly too.
-The instance config file is https://github.com/florind/what-runs-where/blob/master/config-heroku.properties and runs <a href="http://vast-brook-8589.herokuapp.com/">here</a>.
+The instance config file is https://github.com/florind/what-runs-where/blob/master/config-heroku.properties.
 Note that the WrW server DNS is hard-coded in the config file and alas, not dynamically compiled.
+Change it accordingly.

 ## Built with